darebalogun/SYSC3303G4/Readme.md

 -> Reads inputs from the InputEvents test file
 -> Contains information about the current floor, destination floor, time between floors and direction of the elevator

-ElevatorSusSystemTest.java:-

--> This file contains the ElevatorSubSystemTest class -> Contains Junit tests for the system

 InputEvents.txt:-